WELCOME TO YEAR 5 MACAWS

 P.E AND DANCE DAYS

-PE and Dance for Macaws will be on a Thursday.
+PE for Macaws will be on a Friday and Dance will be on a Thursday.
 Please ensure your child comes to school with the correct kit, which is clearly labelled.
 For more information about kit requirements, please visit our 'Physical Education & School Sport' Page.

 We will ensure that PE kits are sent home at the end of every half term.